What You Should Do If Your Dog Is Aggressive

 There are a plethora of different dog breeds, all bred for a variety of purposes.
 Some dogs are naturally more reactive than others because they are bred to be protective.
 Common breeds meant to be guard dogs include Rottweilers, German Shepherds, Lhasa Apsos, and Belgian Malinois.
 These breeds often get a bad rap for being aggressive, but they are not inherently hostile dogs.
 However, they are inherently protective, and without proper training, socialization, and exercise, those protective instincts can translate into aggression.

 Just like humans, dogs need plenty of exercise and mental stimulation to lead happy, healthy lives.
 Dogs need to be able to let out their energy.
 When they’re deprived of that chance, not only do they get anxious and bored, they often engage in undesirable behavior, such as destroying furniture, barking at any and everything, or being aggressive with other people and animals.
+So try to get in a habit of taking your dog for daily walks.
+If you don’t have the time or there’s not suitable areas to walk him in your neighborhood then you might want to consider getting him a dog treadmill such as dogPacer.
+This way there will be no excuses for your dog not getting regular exercise.

 Do your best to prevent your dog from feeling aggressive in the first place.
 While not always possible, thwarting your dog’s attempts at aggressive behavior can make everyday interactions less stressful.